Karate Training

 - Physical strength and coordination: improve agility, posture, balance.

-- Self-discipline: training habit, consistency.
+- Self-discipline: training habit, perseverance.

 - Quality of pedagogical content

-Techniques should be explained by experts, with clear videos or animations, with logical progression: basic movements, guards, blocks, kicks, combinations. - Safety and responsibility
+The techniques must be explained by experts, with clear videos or animations, with logical progression: basic movements, guards, blocks, kicks, combinations. - Safety and responsibility

-- “Learn karate on your mobile for free”
+- “learn karate on your mobile for free”

-- “karate self-defense techniques app”
+- “carate app” self-defense techniques

-- “Basic karate exercises app Android/iPhone”
+- “basic karate exercises Android app/iPhone”

-- “How to start karate without going to the dojo”
+- “how to start karate without going to the dojo”

 Common limitations of free apps